Lukiškės Prison: Design

-The project was inspired by Jeremy Bentham's idea of Panopticon, and was based on the design of Kresty Prison in Sankt Petersburg, which in turn was modelled after Moabit Prison in Berlin and the Holmesburg Prison and Eastern State Penitentiary in Philadelphia.
+The project was inspired by Jeremy Bentham's idea of Panopticon, and was based on the design of Kresty Prison in Saint Petersburg, which in turn was modelled after Moabit Prison in Berlin and the Holmesburg Prison and Eastern State Penitentiary in Philadelphia.
 In 1901 construction work began and the old prison was closed down and demolished.
 The works were supervised by General Anatoliy Kelchevskiy.
 The plot of land occupied by the old prison was too small to accommodate a modern prison.
 Because of that an adjoining plot of land previously occupied by a Lipka Tatar cemetery was bought for the price of 20 thousand roubles.

 The new complex covered the entire block.
 It included a penal prison with cells for 421 inmates, a detention centre for 278 inmates, as well as several other buildings.
 Those included an office building, kitchen, bakery, baths, ice cellar and a laundry.
 In addition, there were family apartments for the warden, his four deputies and 37 officers, and 24 smaller flats for single officers.
-One of the most distinctive buildings in the complex was the Orthodox St. Nicholas Church, one of the finest Orthodox churches in Vilna.
+One of the most distinctive buildings in the complex was the Orthodox St. Nicholas Church, one of the finest Orthodox churches in Vilnius.
 However, as most of the inhabitants of the Vilna Governorate were Catholics or Jews, a separate Catholic church and a small synagogue were also built into one of the prison blocks.
 The new prison had its own water supply and had its own sewage system.
 The complex was surrounded with a stone wall.

 The prison complex was the most expensive building constructed in the region in the early 20th century.
 The cells were fully equipped, heated and ventilated, and constructed entirely of non-combustible materials (except for window frames and doors).
 The prison block containing the churches alone cost 504,000 roubles.
 The building of the detention centre cost 285,000 roubles, while the administrative building with offices and apartments for the staff cost approximately 180 thousand roubles.
 Despite its complexity, the project was finished in 1905, a full year ahead of schedule.

 Location

 The prison is located in a prestigious area, next to the Seimas Palace and Martynas Mažvydas National Library of Lithuania.
-One of the best schools in Lithuania known for its mathematics program, School No.6, was located across the Lukiškiu street from the prison.